Building informed and resilient civil society in the region highly affected by the war in UkrainePublished: Dec 15, 2022 Reading time: 2 minutes

 Two years-long project focusing on the support of CSOs and independent media actors in the Eastern Partnership countries has been recently launched.
 The providing consortium directs the attention to the capacity building, skills training, and supplies of financial resources and psychosocial support to initiatives to manage the evolving needs of the conflict-impacted region.

 The initial stage of the project was a call for participation in the form of applications for grants.
 This phase of the project was launched simultaneously in Georgia, Moldova, Ukraine and Armenia, and addressed to the submitted applicants.
 As a final result of the first selection round, 32 organisations in each country have been opted out.
 The chosen CSOs had to go through a rigorous selection process, based on standards of interest of bringing new approaches to achieve concrete results and motivation to mobilise and be a role model for systematic change on the local or national level.

 PIN aims to increase the capacities of CSOs to be able to deliver extended and more inclusive service provision and public support.
-In addition, PIN plans to disburse grants to CSOs, independent media outlets and exiled organisations.
-As a result, at least 86 organisations and media outlets will be supported in each implementing countries.
-Planned series of training will help independent media actors to reach a wider audience and ensure truthful and high-quality coverage for more people.
+At least 86 organisations and media outlets will be supported in each implementing countries.